jmilkiewicz/OverheadCourse/signups/index.markdown

 <a href="https://wearepadel.com/de/berlin" target="_blank">We Are Padel - Berlin</a> or in  <a href="https://padelfc.com/" target="_blank"> Padel FC </a>

 ## Training Plan
-A separate group/groups for *Padel Essentials* and *Padel Defense* courses.
+A separate group/groups for *Padel Essentials* and *Padel Defence* courses.
 Each group with 4 participants.

 For each group: